Goatman13/pypyc2c/README.md

 ----------------------------

 - Insrdi.
-- Always use bracelets for now.
-For eg. instead of r31 = r10 & 2 comment will be r31 = (r10) & 2.
-- Probably more, it was really fast translation to python code...
+- Maybe more, it was really fast translation to python code...

 PPC 2 C Plugin